babylouie28/renoise-ng/lua/com.neurogami.BeatMasher.xrnx/README.md

 Designed to handle special OSC messages sent by a [Control](http://charlie-roberts.com/Control/) application.

-You should load up  asonf that has assorted percussion instruments for tracks one through five.
+You should load upa song that has assorted percussion instruments for tracks one through five.

 Instrument 16 (10 in hex) should be assigned the ["numbers" instrument](https://github.com/Neurogami/renoise-ng/tree/master/intruments).